bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 3. The RC stores the continuation information from (2) for use in (8) and (10).
 The RC then [communicates the code to the user](#interaction-redirect) given by the AS in (2).

-    The user's directs their browser to the user code URL.
+4. The user's directs their browser to the user code URL.
+This URL is stable and can be communicated via the client's documentation, the AS documentation, or the client software itself.
+The client does not provide a mechanism to launch the user's browser at this URL.

-4. The user enters the code communicated in (3) to the AS.
+    The user enters the code communicated in (3) to the AS.
 The AS validates this code against a current request in process.

 5. The user authenticates at the AS, taking on the role of the RO.